JordyMail/productionFlow-2D/README.md

 - adding "viewer mode" in tab (default and shapes) for display purposes (developer can use it to visualize their machine for their own projecn)
 - adding editing shape for operator
 - testing get and push data from DB

+Email Me if you want to contribute... check my github profile